tobiaswuerth/pyscribe/README.md

 in the end, by default (depending on config), all individual segments of `.wav` and `.txt` files will be combined into one `.wav` and `.txt` file respectively, and the individual segment files are deleted unless otherwise configured.

+### Note on Performance

+- Recording and transcribing simultaneously works well for most scenarios
+- For highest quality transcription (particularly for longer sessions), consider:
+   1. Recording first (using `py .\record.py`)
+   2. Transcribing afterwards (using `py .\transcribe.py`)

+This sequential approach produces better results because the ASR model has more context and complete sentences when processing the entire audio file, resulting in better transcription quality overall.

 ### b) Individual Actions

 For recording only: